Funding for Undergraduate Research and Creative Work

 The Theodore Barth Foundation, via Career Services, provides stipends to help students pursue unpaid, summer internships in the nonprofit sector.
 Read about the 2013 Barth interns and their projects.

 HERO Undergraduate Fellowships

 The HERO Fellowships provide a unique undergraduate-graduate-faculty experience that generates and archives long-term data sets and engages in research on the human-environment condition of Central Massachusetts.
 Undergraduates serve as Hero Fellows during an 8-week summer period, followed by a year long research activity that produces publicly accessible data via a web page, annual HERO reports, and individual research projects.
-Contact Prof. Colin Polsky.
+Contact the HERO program.

 James '39 and Ada Bickman Summer Science Research Internships

 For students majoring in the physical and biological sciences.
 Contact Prof. Mark Turnbull.